processone/docs.ejabberd.im/content/admin/installation.md

 to make sure ejabberd will run with the latest Erlang version.
 You can download the packages from [ejabberd Downloads][1].

-# Installing ejabberd from Source Code {#installing-ejabberd-from-source-code}
+# Installing ejabberd from Source Code

 The canonical form for distribution of `ejabberd` stable releases is the source code package.
 Compiling `ejabberd` from source code is